Literacy Overview

 Through daily lessons, children learn the essentials of English language such as phonics, spelling, grammar, punctuation and sentence construction, together with the skills to help shape and organise texts.
 However, English is not always taught as a discrete lesson, but as part of our creative approach to learning.
 In this way, learning is fun, memorable and purposeful.
 Through termly topics children are immersed in a range of fiction and non-fiction texts.

 At Newburgh, children are taught to listen well, speak clearly, read enthusiastically and write effectively for a wide range of purposes and audiences.
 Children are supported and encouraged as they learn to express themselves creatively and imaginatively on their way to becoming enthusiastic and independent learners.
 A variety of reading schemes are used in school to provide early readers with phonetically decodable books to start them on their reading journey.
 The main schemes are Oxford University Press, Oxford Reading Tree, Songbirds, Floppy's Phonics and Rigby Star.
-Phonics is delivered through the 'Letters and Sounds' scheme in Nursery and continues with Essential Letters and Sounds (ELS) phonics scheme from Reception.
+Phonics follows 'Letters and Sounds' using the Essential Letters and Sounds (ELS) phonics scheme.

 The children are engaged in language development through drama and role play opportunities throughout the year.
 All children are involved in performances involving speaking and acting to an audience ranging from the EYFS & Key Stage 1 Nativities and reading in church to our key stage productions.